dianetc/divergence/README.md

 As a remark, truly capturing trace similarity is a nontrivial task: [example](https://arxiv.org/pdf/2009.12590.pdf).

-NOTE: This will crap the bed on testing recursive functions and whatever function you're testing should take in at least two arguments.
+NOTE: This will crap the bed on testing recursive functions.